lukakobal/spaceX-app/readme.md

 Title / Short description:
-“Get the latest SpaceX rocket launch info instantly!”
+✅ “Get the Latest SpaceX Rocket Launch Info – Fast & Interactive!”

 Full description:
-Discover the latest SpaceX launch details with this simple and interactive web app.
-Just click the button to fetch real-time information directly from the SpaceX API.
-The app displays:
+Stay up-to-date with the latest SpaceX launches with this sleek and interactive web app!

-Mission name

-Launch date and time (converted to your local timezone)

-YouTube webcast link (if available)

-Built with JavaScript, async/await, fetch API, and DOM manipulation, this app is lightweight, responsive, and perfect for learning how to work with APIs and dynamic data.
+When you click the button, you instantly get:
+✅ Mission Name – see the official name of the latest launch ✅ Launch Date & Time – automatically converted to your local timezone ✅ YouTube Webcast Link – watch the launch if available

+Why choose this app?
+✅ Built with modern JavaScript (async/await + fetch API)
+✅ Dynamic & responsive design – works perfectly on desktop and mobile ✅ User-friendly interface – clean, simple, and interactive ✅ Ready for learning & portfolio use – perfect example of API integration

+This mini project is ideal for:
+✅ Students learning JS & API integration
+✅ Freelancers wanting a quick, functional app
+✅ Anyone interested in space & rocket launches